inmindos/thinking-flaws/Pareidolia.md

 Seeing a pattern/meaning where there is none.
 Eg. seeing a face on the cloud.

 ### Consequences

-Pareidolia is what some skeptics believe causes people to believe that they have seen ghosts.
+Pareidolia is what some sceptics believe causes people to believe that they have seen ghosts.
 Pareidolia can occur in computer vision,specifically in image recognition programs.